suraj-fusion/Solarify-India/README.md

 ## Simple step by step instructions to contribute to this repo
-0. Fork this repo.
+0. Fork this repo
 1. Go to any directory you want to download this project to
-2. run the command 'git init'.
+2. run the command `git init`
-3. then clone this repository on your local system by running the command 'git clone "your forked repo url.
+3. then clone this repository on your local system by running the command `git clone "your forked repo url`
-Make sure node.js is installed on your system.It can be installed from : https://nodejs.org/en/.
+4. Make sure node.js is installed on your system.It can be installed from : https://nodejs.org/en/
-4. Run the app on your local system by using the command 'nodemon index.js'.
-**I have included the nodemodules needed to run this app in the repo itself so it can be run directly so that you dont have to worry about setting up*. visit http://localhost:3000 in order to access this webapp.
+5. Run the app on your local system by using the command `nodemon index.js` **I have included the nodemodules needed to run this app in the repo itself so it can be run directly so that you dont have to worry about setting up** visit http://localhost:3000 in order to access this webapp
-5. Make appropriate changes.
+6. Make appropriate changes
-6. Now run the command 'git add .'.
+7. Now run the command `git add`
-7. Now commit your changes with a valid message using the command 'git commit -m "your valid message".
+8. Now commit your changes with a valid message using the command `git commit -m "your valid message"`
-8. Then push the changes you have made by running the command 'git push -u origin main'.
+9. Then push the changes you have made by running the command `git push -u origin main`
-9. then come back to github and create a pull request and wait for it to be merged.
+10. then come back to github and create a pull request and wait for it to be merged